4 Ways Expats Can Cover Healthcare Costs When Medicare Isn't an Option

 It’s a sad fact that Medicare benefits can’t be used outside the U.S.

-Lots of folks would like that to change, and some countries are actually improving their health care infrastructures in anticipation of U.S. Medicare recipients being able to use their benefits abroad at qualified facilities… some day…maybe.
+Lots of people would like that to change, and some countries are actually improving their health care infrastructures in anticipation of U.S. Medicare recipients being able to use their benefits abroad at qualified facilities…someday…maybe.

-However, if you want to retire abroad, there are still some very affordable health care alternatives in other countries.
+If you don't fall into one of these exceptions but want to retire abroad, there are still some very affordable health care alternatives in other countries.
 Here are four primary health care options for retirees living overseas in places where Medicare can't be used.

 Almost every country outside the U.S. has some sort of national health plan that offers universal coverage, including coverage for foreigners with residence visas.
 These plans vary widely in cost and quality from country to country.